 Congratulations to these hams who passed their exams at the April 7, 2018 VE Session:

 Sean O’Brien, KC1JNR – Technician

 Christopher J. Bosse, KB3HLW – Extra

 Enjoy your new/upgraded privileges!

 Be sure to check and bookmark the ARRL Contest Calendar for upcoming radio events!
-Some highlights in February include:
+Some highlights in April include:

-- Sat 2/17: ARRL International DX Contest, CW
+- Sat 4/28: 10-10 International Spring Contest, Digital

-See the February 2018 Contest Corral, a downloadable PDF file from the ARRL, for a full schedule.
+See the April 2018 Contest Corral, a downloadable PDF file from the ARRL, for a full schedule.
 This will surely assist with long-term planning of your contest operations.
 Please note that the Contest Corral file includes non-ARRL events.
 Be sure to refer to the contest’s website for full rules, scoring information, operating periods or time limits, and log submission information.

 Obtain or upgrade your Amateur Radio License!